VISHALSHARMAVS/Digital-Clock/README.md

 1. Clone the repository to your local machine. git clone https://github.com/VISHALSHARMAVS/Digital-Clock
+2. Navigate to the project directory.
+3. Open the index.html file in a web browser.

 ## Contributing
 If you'd like to contribute to this project, feel free to submit a pull request.
 Please follow the existing coding style and guidelines.